BillyZac/baby-reddit/project-requirements.md

 - x Posts dynamically reorder according to number of votes

 - x A user can create new posts
-- A user cannot create a new post if any of the 4 inputs are blank.
+- x A user cannot create a new post if any of the 4 inputs are blank.
 Research angular validations.
 See the video for an example implementation.

+## Comments
-- A user can click to view existing comments on a specific post
+- x A user can click to view existing comments on a specific post
-- The number of comments is correctly pluralized
+- x The number of comments is correctly pluralized
 - A user can add a new comment to a specific post
 - The new post form can be toggled on and off
 - Comment form can be toggled on and off

 - x A user can search through posts
-- A user can sort posts by votes, date, and title.
+- x A user can sort posts by votes, date, and title.
 - Animate posts as they are added and removed from the search results.
 - Research Angular animations.See the video for an example implementation.
 - Hint for animations: